balderdashy/sails-docs/routes.md

 ```

 # Wildcard Routes
 Wildcard routes can also be defined in **config/routes.js**.
-If say for example, you want all unknown routes (routes that aren't real) to point to a specific controller and action.
-Then you can use the _:unkownRoute_ arbitrary variable as the route.
-An example of this is shown below.
+If, for example, you want all unknown routes (routes that aren't real) to point to a specific controller and action, you can use the _:unkownRoute_ arbitrary variable as the route.
+Here's an example of this:

 ```javascript
 // config/routes.js